Recipes from Italy

 Doses for a 8 inch (20 cm) Hemisphere Ball Cake Pan

-• 2 tablespoons of corn flour for the cake pan
+• 2 tablespoons corn flour (polenta flour), for the cake pan

 Kitchen Tools and Equipment

-• For this Lemon Almond Cake we opted for an electric stand mixer that really is a great help for a perfect Dolce d'Amalfi.
+• For this lemon almond cake we opted for an electric stand mixer that really is a great help.
 We recommend the KitchenAid, but there are other really great brands.
 It's essential in this recipe to add the ingredients always stirring to mix them quickly.

 • You can also make Dolce di Amalfi with an electric hand mixer.